apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 the use case as often as you like and be sure to keep asking for feedback as you make progress.

 <div class="alert alert-success">
-  <strong>Inactivity</strong><br/>Note that contributions and pull requests that remain inactive for a
-certain period of time get tagged as <i>Pending</i> and will be eventually closed automatically.
+:sunny: <strong>Inactivity</strong><br/>Note that contributions and pull requests that remain inactive for a certain period of time get tagged as <i>Pending</i> and will be eventually closed automatically.
 Staleness is only allowed to a certain degree, but worry not.
 Any stale closed pull request can always be reopened and progress resumed without data loss.
 </div>